UZH-PEG/rstudio-server-startup/README.md

 RStudio server
 =============

-This repo contains files to start an instance of a RStudio server including setting up an additional R library.

-It contains at the moment the following files:
+This repo contains files related to creating, and running an RStudio server in different environments.
+It includes files and instructuions for the following environments:

+- **docker**
 	- **`startdocker`**: the command to start the docker image
-- **`rsession.conf`**: configuration file for thr Rstudio Server.
+	- **`rsession.conf`**: configuration file for the Rstudio Server.
 See [RStudio Documentation](https://docs.rstudio.com/ide/server-pro/r-sessions.html#package-installation)
+- **ubuntu** server with basic ubuntu installation